web3privacy/web3privacy/theywonthave/Readme.md

 Download matrix (use JPG, PPTX or print version).
 You can also draw the graph on a flipchart.

 **Step 2**
 Brainstorm ideas solo or with your team.
-Fill up matrix' blocks with your ideas.
+Fill up matrix' blocks with your ideas:

+- Datasets: try to add different examples of data, both online & offline
+- Threat actors: try to use one type of the threat actor per matrix (where governments - 1; corporations - 1)
+- Available data abuses: try to research what are the negative implications behind data mining, analysis, trading, surveillance
+- Unavailable data impact: model situations when threat actors are forced to be pro-human by losing control over the data; be imaginative, and ask yourself how these actors would react positively (1-year, 3-year scenarios).
+- Privacy benefits: try to highlight the biggest benefits for privacy & decentralisation of power relations

 **Step 3**
 Take 3 voting-dots for each person (or use a marker), and vote 3 favorite ideas.
 After the voting session, select the 3 ideas which received the most votes.